ddamit1285/WS_Setup_6.UI/README.md

 Also, this saves setup time per workstation.

 Converted originally from PowerShell to Csharp, and uses MahApps and WPF for UI.

+This app is not model specific, it will work across any model workstation.